Emergence and Localisation of Semantic Role Circuits in LLMs

-\paragraph{Method Positioning.} Probing scales efficiently but lacks causal grounding; intervention methods such as path patching \citep{GoldowskyDill2023LocalizingMB} and causal scrubbing \citep{chan2022causal} provide strong guarantees but become computationally prohibitive across many checkpoints.
-Surrogate-based approaches (SAEs, transcoders) introduce reconstruction artefacts that hinder temporal and cross models comparisons.
-We therefore employ EAP-IG \citep{hanna2024have}, which provides path-specific causal attribution directly on the original model.
-We extends EAP-IG to a temporal setting, enabling causal analysis of when semantic-role circuits form, stabilise, and become functionally engaged across training and scale.
-A detailed comparison of interpretability methods is provided in Appendix~\ref{app:method-comparison}.
+\paragraph{Method Positioning.} Probing scales efficiently but lacks causal grounding; intervention methods such as path patching \citep{GoldowskyDill2023LocalizingMB} and causal scrubbing \citep{chan2022causal} provide strong guarantees but are computationally prohibitive across many checkpoints.
+Surrogate-based approaches introduce reconstruction artefacts hindering temporal comparisons.
+We employ EAP-IG \citep{hanna2024have}, which provides path-specific causal attribution directly on the original model, extending it to a temporal setting to analyse when semantic-role circuits form, stabilise, and become functionally engaged across training and scale (detailed comparison of methods in App.~\ref{app:method-comparison}).